Monk: What happens when the leaves fall and the trees are bare?

 lie fallow – land ploughed and harrowed left for a period without being sown in order to restore its fertility

 Rest in the beauty of the naked tree with nothing to hide (not having to run from any parts of yourself) here I am!
-And bare nakedness.
+In bare beautiful nakedness.
 There is an exposure, our internal exposure to ourselves truth to be faced without green cloak of leaves to hide behind.
 Acknowledge the reality of your situation with kindness and compassion, befriend inner critic.
 Witness with curiosity what becomes exposed as the leaves drop, without bolting.
 Body scan giving awareness breathing in and feeling the holding and releasing it.
-Finding the hurting, acknowledging it, giving it attention vs fighting/ bracing against witnessing it, seeing it, facing it, in entirety what actually does it feel like?
-Seeing with compassion what it is trying to tell you.
+Finding the hurting, the disliked, the unacknowledged, acknowledging it, giving it attention vs fighting/ bracing against witnessing it, seeing it, facing it, in entirety what actually does it feel like?
+Seeing with compassion what it is here.
 Get perspective, the good bits as well as the more challenging – yin yang it’s whole circle vs stand alone negativity and insodoing allowing yourself to soften into the edges, flowing tensions, density, holding, pain out into the earth, to disperse .
-So the cold of winter softens the shell of the seed allowing it to root and then Shoot in the spring.

 Drop out the bottom silent darkness from 26th November/start of advent til twelfth night 6th jan.
 Surrender Stay here floating in silent darkness